bradley-gersh/hz-convert/README.md

 ### Using as a package

-Using the package manager `pip` (version at least 22.0.0 recommended), from the top folder in this directory you can type
+Using the package manager `pip`, from the top folder in this directory you can type

 ```bash
 pip install .
 ```

 to install the `hz_convert` package in your Python environment.
+(If you are using `pip` version 21 or lower, you may receive a message prompting you to instead use the command `pip install . --use-feature=in-tree-build`.)

 Then, from within the Python REPL or a script, you can import the package:

 ```python
 import hz_convert